-Within the year our 'usable reserves' have increased from £10.784 million to £15.928 million.
+Within the year our 'usable reserves' have increased from £15.928 million to £21.459 million.
 This is mainly due to the increase in earmarked reserves arising from the surplus explained below in note 4.
 Also there have been increases in the capital receipts reserve and capital grants unapplied to fund the capital programme.
+The increase in capital grants unapplied includes £1 million received for unlocking land for housing development sites (see note 6 below).

-Our unusable reserve position has declined.
-The reserves showed a negative £3.349 million at 31 March 2016 due to the deficit on the pension reserve.
-This has increased to a negative £23.458 million at 31 March 2017.
-This is mainly due to a worsening of the pension reserve due to changes in financial assumptions shown in note 38.
-Revenue reserves are £9.508 million at 31 March 2017 and capital receipts and grants unapplied are £6.420 million.
+Our unusable reserve position has also improved.
+The reserves showed a negative £23.458 million at 31 March 2017 due to the deficit on the pension reserve.
+This has decreased to a negative £15.893 million at 31 March 2018.
+This is mainly due to an improvement of the pension reserve due to changes in financial assumptions shown in note 38.
+Revenue reserves are £12.983 million at 31 March 2018 and capital receipts and grants unapplied are £8.476 million.